Cosori recalling 2 million air fryers for fire risk

 Consumers should contact Cosori at recall.cosori.com to receive a free replacement air fryer or another product.
 Consumers must provide their contact information and a photo of their recalled unit.
 Receipts aren’t needed.

-The Cosori brand is owned by Vesync, which is based in Shenzen, China.
-The company has received 205 reports of air fryers catching fire, burning, melting, overheating or smoking.
+The Cosori brand is owned by Vesync, a company based in Shenzen, China.
+Vesync has received 205 reports of air fryers catching fire, burning, melting, overheating or smoking.
 There have been 10 reports of minor burns and 23 reports of minor property damage, the agency said.